XingtongGe/xingtongge.github.io/_pages/about.md

 Before joining HKUST, I received my M.S. in Software Engineering (2024) and B.S. in Computer Science (2022) from Beijing Institute of Technology.
 I'm currently a research intern at [Vivix AI](https://vivix.ai/), and previously worked as an algorithm researcher at the Base Model Group, SenseTime Research.

-My research focuses on **visual generation and visual representation**, with current interests in:
+My research focuses on visual generation and visual representation, with current interests in:

-- **Diffusion / Flow Distillation** — distribution matching and cache-aware training for fast image and video generation.
+- Diffusion / Flow Distillation — distribution matching and cache-aware training for fast image and video generation.
-- **Post-training & Alignment** — preference optimization for diffusion, flow, and autoregressive video models.
+- Post-training & Alignment — preference optimization for diffusion, flow, and autoregressive video models.
-- **Neural Representation & Compression** — image/video compression, Gaussian splatting, and task-aware coding.
+- Neural Representation & Compression — image/video compression, Gaussian splatting, and task-aware coding.

 📧: xingtong.ge@gmail.com.
 Feel free to contact me if you're interested in my research.